 This was perhaps the highlight of Jeju Island.
 It was a relief to get away from the weird almost industrial feeling Seogwipo!
 Do take your camera as there is much to photograph in these locations.

-⇒ Want to make sure that you have great looking hair in your Korea travel pics?
+⇒ Want to make sure that you have great looking hair in your travel pics?
 Don’t miss my post on the Best Travel Hair Dryers Reviews

 South Korea Itinerary 14 Days – Day Six

 Climb Mount Hallasan.
-This is a lovely trek and there are several different paths to be taken depending on how energetic you are feeling.
+This is a lovely trek up Korea’s highest mountain and there are several different paths to be taken depending on how energetic you are feeling.

 We found it easy to get a taxi to the starting point of the trek.
 However, it was not so easy to get a cab back.

 Jeju Itinerary Day Seven

 He is one of the most famous artists in Korea.
-He was an artist around the time of the Korean war and this is a lovely gallery.
+He was an artist around the time of the Korean war and Lee Jung-Seop Gallery is lovely.